SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cumulocity-sensor-app.md

 ---
 weight: 10
-title: Cumulocity IoT Sensor App 1.0
+title: Cumulocity IoT Sensor App
 layout: redirect
 ---

 ### Overview

-The **Cumulocity IoT Sensor App** is a free smartphone application available for iOS and Android handsets.
+The **Cumulocity IoT Sensor App** is a free smartphone application available for iOS and Android smartphones and the successor of the **Cloud Sensor App**.
 It is designed to collect measurements from your phone and nearby Bluetooth device sensors and send them to the Cumulocity IoT Platform.
 It is the easiest way to get data into Cumulocity IoT, and has a very simple registration workflow to get you up and running quickly.
 It is ideal to use during Cumulocity IoT free trial available via Software AG Cloud and therefore an aid for learning the platform.